Check out these BFF articles!

 Jerusalem is the holy city.
 It again states that it comes from out of heaven, And he carried me away in the Spirit to a great and high mountain, and showed me the holy city, Jerusalem, coming down out of heaven from God.
 Revelation 21:10

-The old holy mountain which was the earthly Jerusalem is no longer the center to meet God in.
-God has formed a new city, the heavenly Jerusalem, the holy city.
-All of these incline us to assume that things have changed.
-Which is Isaiah referring to when he refers to 'My holy mountain'?
+The old holy mountain, the earthly Jerusalem, is no longer the center to meet God.
+During the feasts, the Israelites gathered around God in Jerusalem, but now, the church gathers in small groups worldwide.
+God reigns from the heavenly Jerusalem—the holy city.
+These references incline us to assume some primary references have changed.
+So, which is Isaiah referring to when he refers to “My holy mountain?”

-From Hebrews 12:22, we must understand that the New Jerusalem is not something just in the future as far as the Christian is concerned.
-Instead as the scriptures clearly support, we now are part of God's rule.
-We are Christ's body.
-And so even though this city will descend from heaven one day to earth, yet it is now true and real and should greatly affect the life and perspective of every Christian.
+From Hebrews 12:22, we are taught that the New Jerusalem is not something just in the future, as far as the Christian is concerned.
+Instead, as the scriptures support, we presently live under Christ’s heavenly rule.
+We are Christ’s body, and though this city will descend from heaven one day to earth, it now significantly affects the life and perspective of every Christian.

 Conclusion